eclipse-archived/ceylon-lang.org/documentation/1.3/tour/generics.md

 * `Consumer<Nothing>` is a supertype of `Consumer<T>` for any type `T`.

 These invariants can be very helpful if you need to abstract over all `Producers` or all `Consumers`.
-(Note, however, that if `Producer` declared upper bound type constraints on `Output`, then `Producer<Anything>` would not be a legal type.)

 You're unlikely to spend much time writing your own collection classes, since the Ceylon SDK has a powerful collections framework built in.
 But you'll still appreciate Ceylon's approach to covariance as a user of the built-in collection types.

 ### Gotcha!

-Sadly, declaration site variance doesn't help us when we interoperate with native Java code, where all generic types are invariant by default, and _wildcards_ are used to recover covariance or contravariance in method signatures.
+Sadly, declaration site variance doesn't help us when we interoperate with native Java code, where all generic classes and interfaces are invariant, and _wildcards_ are used to recover covariance or contravariance in method signatures.

-Therefore, Ceylon also supports Java-style wildcards, albeit with a cleaner syntax.
+Therefore, you'll sometimes need to use [wildcards][] when interoperating with Java libraries.

 ### Wildcard types